 We offer a 100% no-strings-attached Free plan as a core part of our mission.
 It allows activists, journalists, and every day people to evade censorship and access the internet free from government surveillance.
 It’s why Proton VPN exists.

 With our Free plan, there are no data limits, no logs, no ads, and no artificial speed restrictions.
-Our free servers in the United States, Netherlands, and Japan aren’t as fast as our Plus servers simply because of how many people use them.
+Our free servers in the Netherlands, Japan, Romania, Poland, and the United States aren’t as fast as our Plus servers simply because of how many people use them.
 But our Free servers are much faster than most other free VPN options.

 If you are on our Free plan, you have access to some of our advanced features, including: